ZoneMinder/mlapi/README.md

 - Flask/Flask_restful for the API gateway
 - TinyDB with bcrypt for password encryption
 - flask_jwt_extended for JWT based access tokens
+- I looked at Django too - too much to code.
+I found flask to be much easier and cleaner for this specific purpose

 Why
 =====